Olympus under pressure to reveal details of deals

 Olympus, which also makes precision instruments, said in an investor conference call on Monday it may take legal action against the former CEO for disclosing confidential information in media reports after his firing.

-But analysts and investors remain dissatisfied after Woodford showed media a letter dated October 11 to chairman Tsuyoshi Kikukawa, which describes what he calls "a catalogue of calamitous errors and exceptionally poor judgement" resulting in the "destruction of shareholder value of $1.3 billion (826.6 million pound)."
+But analysts and investors remain dissatisfied after Woodford showed media a letter dated October 11 to chairman Tsuyoshi Kikukawa, which describes what he calls "a catalog of calamitous errors and exceptionally poor judgment" resulting in the "destruction of shareholder value of $1.3 billion."

 Olympus shares fell 8.9 percent on Tuesday, for a total loss of almost 43 percent over three straight days since his dismissal.